Sabina Selimovic and Samra Kesinovic: Departure to join the Islamic State

-In April 2014, the pair left their homes in Vienna illicitly, without telling their families of their intentions, leaving a note for their parents stating: "Don't look for us.
+In April 2014, the pair left their homes in Vienna, illicitly, without telling their families of their intentions, leaving a note for their parents stating: "Don't look for us.
 We will serve Allah and we will die for him."
-They then traveled via Turkey to Syria, entering it through its Northern border, wherein they entered Islamic State controlled territory.
-The pair later posted photographs from Islamic State territory on social media websites for Jihadist propaganda, wearing burqas and brandishing machine guns.
+They then travelled via Turkey to Syria, entering it through its Northern border, wherein they entered Islamic State controlled territory.
+The pair later posted photographs from Islamic State territory on social media websites for Jihadist propaganda.

 Information obtained by the French news magazine Paris Match shortly afterwards disclosed that the two girls had been married to two Chechen Jihadists, and that they had expressed fears of imprisonment back in Austria for their activities on social media as Islamic State propagandists should they return home.